-It is no surprise that to get the best coverage and lowest premiums on life insurance, a policy must be purchased while you are still young.
+It is no surprise that to get the best life insurance coverage and lowest premiums, a policy must be purchased while you are still young.

-The good news is that many insurance companies still offer very affordable rates, even if you are over 65 years of age.
+The good news is that many insurance companies still offer very affordable rates in your senior years - over 65 years of age.

 According to New York Life, most term life insurance policies after the age of 60 are often renewed every five or ten years.
 Rarely will seniors find policies that last more than ten years.